 Sarde or Gamberi in Saor

 Sarde in Saor is the second most common traditional food found in Venice.
-Since pickling foods was another great option for preserving, Venetian fisherman developed a recipe by taking fresh, local sardines, and cooking them with vinegar, olive oil and sweet onions.
+Since pickling foods was another great option for preserving, Venetian fisherman developed a recipe by taking fresh, local sardines, deep frying them, and then cooking them with vinegar, olive oil and sweet onions.
+Onions were crucial to fishermen and sailors, as they are high in Vitamin C, which helped prevent scurvy.
 Much later, as the dish spread into the noble class, raisins and pine nuts were added to the recipe.
-The aristocrats hoped it would “sweeten” the breath.
+The aristocrats hoped the raisins would “sweeten” the breath, and the pine nuts elevated it to the nobility class because they were terribly expensive then, as they are now.

 Sarde in Saor’s cousin is Gamberi in Saor, the same dish and preparation, but substitutes sweet shrimp for the sardines.